OPNilsson/Rendering/README.md

 # Rendering
-02562 Rendering Course - Raytracing Engine Implementation
+Raytracing Engine

-This course was a development course in where the students where required to develop a raytracing rendering engine.
-The engine should be able to handle the following techniques that where presented in throughout the course:
+This render engine was development as the main part of a course in where the students where required to develop a raytracing rendering engine.
+The engine is be able to handle the following techniques that where presented in throughout the course:

 - Ray Interceptions with sphere, plane, and triangle objects.
 - Lambertian Shading of objects.